jrxrs/thesandbox/Docker.md

 * ```-w <dir>``` - set the working directory, the allows you to omit leading paths from your volume, e.g.
   * ```docker run --rm -v ${PWD}:/files klutchell/rar a /files/myrar.rar /files/myfile.txt``` can become
   * ```docker run --rm -v ${PWD}:/files -w files klutchell/rar a myrar.rar myfile.txt```

+## Docker Namespaces and Control Groups

+* The pid namespace: Process isolation
+* The net namespace: Managing network interfaces
+* The ipc namespace: Managing acces to IPC resources (IPC: InterProcess Communication)
+* The mnt namespace: Managing filesystem mount points
+* The uts namespace: Isolating kernal and version identifiers (UTS: Unit Timesharing System)

+These namespaces are how Docker archives high levels of process isolation.
+It also uses Control Groups to limit how much of a system a particular process can use, this prevents one process hogging everything, the groups are:

+* Resource limiting: groups can be set to not exceed a configured memory limit
+* Prioritisation: some groups may get a larger share of CPU utilisation or disk I/O throughput
+* Accounting: measures a group's resource usage
+* Control: freezing groups of processes

+## UnionFS

+The Union Filesystem is how Docker keeps images slime and lightweight, each image starts with a base image into which changes are merged, this prevents duplication etc.
+UnionFS also allows Read/Write control so that braches can be read-only or read-write.